noahbkim/cs2s-plugin/README.md

 Note that I haven't actually spent time figuring out how to use the generated VDF file correctly (but it is present among the `package` artifacts).

+## TODO

+- Decide on a structure for `lib/`.
+    It currently contains plugin runtime utils and SDK polyfills.
+    Both (or at least the latter) could be formalized into separate projects.
+- Ensure the CMake configuration is resiliant to a name change (or make a clearer way to rename your plugin).
+- Clean up `CMakeLists.txt`.
+- Windows compatibility (not gonna bother with this in the short term).
+- Categorize links.

 ## References

 To be categorized/explained.